Hard Freeze Early Monday

-A Frost Advisory is in effect this Sunday morning.
-Most low temperatures will fall to the low 30s.
-It will be even colder early Monday morning, when low temperatures may reach the mid 20s.
-With mostly clear skies and calm or nearly calm winds, lakeshore areas could be just as cold as inland areas.
+A Freeze Warning has been in effect this Monday morning.
+Most low temperatures are bottoming out in the mid-upper 20s.
+With mostly clear skies and calm or nearly calm winds, lakeshore areas could be just as cold as inland areas this Monday AM.

 Tuesday morning there could be some scattered, mainly light frost, but after that I don’t see any more frost the rest of this week into early next week.